ClaireZeng668/f24_csf/assignment3/README.txt

 - For all configurations, very large block sizes (4096 bytes and above) tend to increase miss rates due to reduced cache utilization.

 Best cache configuration is:
-- 256 sets
+- 1024 sets
-- 4 blocks per set
+- 16 blocks per set
-- 1024 bytes per block
+- 64 bytes per block
 - Write-allocate, Write-back
-- LRU eviction
+- LRU eviction policy

-- Offers very high hit rate (99.8964%) while keeping total cycles (14,928,483) low.
-- Balances complexity and efficiency, avoding the significant increase in cycles in direct-mapped caches and the higher overhead of fully associative caches.
+- In general, set associative cashes are more efficient than direct mapped and fully associative.
+We thus focused on set associative configurations.
+- Has a relative low cycle count, with a relatively high hit rate.
+- Does not take up as much space as 4096 set configurations
+- A good in-between for trade off between hit rate and cycle count.